bthesorceror/hitman/README.md

 ```

-Either of the following examples will throw an error
+Both of the following examples will throw an error:

 ```javascript